ccao-data/data-architecture/dbt/models/sale/columns.md

 ## raw_price_threshold

 {% docs column_raw_price_threshold %}
-Upper bound price beyond which all sales are flagged as outliers
+Upper bound price beyond which all sales are flagged as outliers, independent of any standard deviation or group size thresholds
 {% enddocs %}

 ## requires_field_check